braintree/braintree_android/DEVELOPMENT.md

 * Commits should be small but atomic.
 Tests should always be passing; the product should always function appropriately.
 * Commit messages should be concise and descriptive.
-* Commit messages reference the trello board by ID or URL.
+* Commit messages may reference the trello board by ID or URL.
 (Sorry, these are not externally viewable.)

 ## Deployment and Code Organization